software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

   });
 ```

+{: .note }
+> Our frontend application's source is served from the same _origin_ as the backend, which is <http://localhost:8080>.
+This is why don't need to specify the full URL in the `fetch` call, which is <http://localhost:8080/api/messages>.
+Instead we can specify just the path.
+For example, the Vite development server serves the source files from a different origin (by default <http://localhost:5173>) and in this case we would need to use the full URL.

 The `fetch` function returns a [Promise](https://javascript.info/promise-basics) object.
 The promise resolves a `Response` object, which contains the response from the server.
 The response's JSON payload can be parsed into JavaScript objects using the `response.json()` method.

 In the example project, fetching the messages is extracted into a function called `fetchMessages`, which can be found in the `frontend/messageList/fetchMessages.js` file: